iterorganization/imas-python/README.md

 ### Prerequisites

-PyMAS is a standalone python package with optional dependencies.
+IMASPy is a standalone python package with optional dependencies.
 All needed python packages can be found in `requirements.txt`, and should all be publicly available.
 A simple `pip install` should take care of everything.